I Can Speak

 I Can Speak is a 2017 South Korean comedy-drama film based on a true story of comfort women directed by Kim Hyun-seok and distributed by Lotte Entertainment.
-The genre of the film are both comedy and drama.
 The film depicts the story of the resolution of conviction for "comfort women" (HR121) of the Japanese military in 2007.
 Though the film is a comedy, the genre serves as a vehicle to discuss the deeper topic of Korean comfort women.
-The way that film illustrated Na Ok-Bun's enterprising attitude of her life and her courageously testifying in front of the whole world were applauded.
+The way the film illustrates Na Ok-Bun's enterprising attitude of her life and courageous testimony in front of the whole world were applauded.
 The film stars Na Moon-hee as Na Ok-Bun, with Lee Je-hoon as Park Min-Jae.
 The scene of Na Ok-Bun's testimony to the United States Congress was filmed at the Capitol Building of Virginia, in the city of Richmond.

 Plot

 Nah Ok-Bun is an elderly woman who is notorious for filing citizen's complaint at her district office and is nicknamed "Goblin Granny".
 When Ok-Bun meets Park Min Jae, a young man who has recently been appointed as a junior civil service officer, she is dissatisfied with his attitude of not caring about her complaints and only trying to do the jobs that are assigned to him.

 But there is an opportunity for these two as Ok-Bun wants to learn English.
 The senior class run by the local resident center does not fit her level, and the class at the English academy is too fast-paced and so she is eventually kicked out of the class.
 Ok-Bun sees Min Jae speaking English very fluently with a native speaker in the academy.
 Forgetting all the troubles she had with Min Jae, Ok-Bun asks Min Jae to teach her English.
 Min Jae refuses Ok-Bun's request because he does not want to take on the troublesome role.
 When Min Jae sees Ok-Bun taking care of his younger brother, Young Jae, he is moved by her warmth and agrees to become her English teacher.
 Min Jae teaches Ok-Bun and Ok-Bun's English improves.

 Min Jae learns that Ok-Bun wishes to learn English to continue her friend Jeong-Shim's dream of testifying at the comfort women public hearing in Washington D.C.
 Ok-Bun and Jeong-Shim were both victims of the Japanese Military during World War II.
 Although Ok-Bun has prepared what to say in the public hearing, she can hardly speak as she is overwhelmed by the pressure she feels in the unfamiliar surroundings.
 When people start to question Ok-Bun's behavior, she hears and sees Min Jae in the audience which gives her the courage to testify against the atrocities of the Japanese Military.